 Every Craft attempt is defined by two elements: the time required and the DC.
-The time required to craft an item is influenced not by an item’s price in silver pieces, but rather by its complexity.
+The time required to craft an item is influenced not by an item’s price in gold pieces, but rather by its complexity.
 The DC is likewise influenced by item complexity.

 Table: Item Complexity

 |Very Simple||8 hours||+ 0|

 |Simple||2 days||+ 2|

 |Moderate||4 days||+ 4|

 Time Unit: This columns tells you how long must be spent working before a Craft check is permitted.

 DC Modifier: This modifier is added to base DC 10 of all Craft checks.

 The complexity categories listed on the table above require some defining.
 Keep in mind that there is a certain amount of subjectivity at work here.
 The key to item complexity isn’t to rely an exhaustive list of what items belong to which categories.
 Instead, these rules provide basic category descriptions and a few examples of sorts of items one might expect to fit each respective category.

 Very Simple: These items are more or less all one piece or one material of simple shape with no moving parts.
 Examples: crowbar, quarterstaff.